 To equip individuals to minister more effectively in local church ministry.
 Students minister in the local church’s ministries and outreaches including home-group programs, local evangelism, Christian education, and leadership training programs.

 To equip individuals for cross-cultural ministry.
 Students serve overseas, to train and equip national leaders to effectively minister to their own people.
-Ascent College desires to see students minister overseas through the international ministry of Ascent Church, other churches, or through Ascent College’s network of partnering missions ministries.
+Ascent College desires to see students minister overseas through the international ministry of our Partner Sites, other churches, or through Ascent College’s network of partnering missions ministries.

 To equip individuals entering full-time credentialed ministry.